evmts/tevm-monorepo/extensions/opstack/docs/functions/createL1Client.md

 >
 > Interface for querying receipts and historical state
 >
-> Interface for querying receipts and historical state
->
 > ### getTxPool
 >
 > > **`readonly`** **getTxPool**: () => `Promise`\<`TxPool`\>
 >
 > Gets the pool of pending transactions to be included in next block
 >
-> Gets the pool of pending transactions to be included in next block
->
 > ### getVm
 >
 > > **`readonly`** **getVm**: () => `Promise`\<`TevmVm`\>
->
-> Internal instance of the VM.
-Can be used for lower level operations.
-> Normally not recomended to use unless building libraries or extensions
-> on top of Tevm.
 >
 > Internal instance of the VM.
 Can be used for lower level operations.
 > Normally not recomended to use unless building libraries or extensions